 Apprentices will be assessed through functioning knowledge tests, which will consist of a timed exam in an assessment centre and a work-based assessment.
 They will then take a standardised practical legal exam, which must be completed within the last six months of their apprenticeship.

-Five to six years.
+Solicitor apprenticeships last five to six years.
 This may be reduced if exemptions from training are applicable.

 In order to successfully qualify as a solicitor through the apprenticeship routes, students must demonstrate they meet the requirements of the apprenticeship standard.